-Proposed Project Group: Transportation Equity and Accessibility FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Mobility; Regional Equity Project Function: MPO Planning, Support to Regional Tra nsportation Stakeholders; Contribution to Transp ortation Knowledge
+Proposed Project Group: Transportation Equity and Accessibility FFY 2015 UPWP Staff Evaluation: High

+LRTP Vision Topics Addressed: Mobility; Regional Equity

+Project Function: MPO Planning, Support to Regional Transportation Stakeholders; Contribution to Transportation Knowledge

 As outlined in FTA C 4702.1B (released in 2012), providers of public transportation must develop written procedures to evaluate, prior to implementation, any and all service changes that exceed the transit provider's major service change policy to determine whether those changes will have a disparate impact based on race, color, or national origin.
-The Federal Transit Administration (FTA) defines the typical measure of disparate impact as a comparison between the proportion of persons in the protected class who are adversely affected by the service change and the proportion of persons not in the protected class who are adversely affected by the Service change and the proportion of persons not in the protected class who are adversely affected by the change (for example, the population within a quarter mile of a bus route) is greater than the minority percentage of the population of the entire service area (for example, the entire MBTA service area).
+The Federal Transit Administration (FTA) defines the typical measure of disparate impact as a comparison between the proportion of persons in the protected class who are adversely affected by the service change and the proportion of persons not in the protected class who are adversely affected.
+As defined by the FTA, the disparate impact analysis is limited to a cursory look at whether the minority percentage of the population of the area or service affected by the change (for example, the population within a quarter mile of a bus route) is greater than the minority percentage of the population of the entire service area (for example, the entire MBTA service area).
 The required analysis is outlined, as follows, in FTA C 4702.1B: